jniediek/combinato/README.md

 ![Screenshot of css-gui](doc/screenshot_css-gui.png "Screenshot")

 ## Introduction
 _Combinato Spike Sorting_ is a collection of tools for spike extraction, automatic spike sorting, manual improvement of sorting, artifact rejection, and visualization of continuous recordings and spikes.
-It offers a toolchain that transforms raw data into clean single/multi-unit spike trains.
+It offers a toolchain that transforms raw data into single/multi-unit spike trains.
 The software is largely modular, thus useful also if you are interested in just extraction or just sorting of spikes.

 Combinato Spike Sorting works very well with large raw data files (tested with 100-channel, 15-hour recordings, i.e. > 300 GB of raw data).
 Most parts make use of multiprocessing and scale well with tens of CPUs.